 If necessary, GOL will provide an 80% discount on tickets for companions.
 The companion must be over 18 years old and able to provide assistance to the passenger with special needs during the flight.
 The discount will be granted after the MEDIF and FREMEC forms have been completed and approved.

 Some illnesses may be aggravated during flights.
 The

 Medical Information Form (MEDIF) is a standard medical form accepted by airlines around the world.
-It must be filled out by the doctor attending to the passenger's condition and submitted to GOL at least 48 hours before the flight.
+It must be filled out by the passenger’s doctor and submitted to GOL within the stipulated deadline, depending on the type of special need required.
 After carefully analyzing the form, GOL’s medical team will issue an opinion on whether or not the passenger is fit to fly.
-Should the medical team have questions regarding the MEDIF or should they need additional exams, these may be requested at no additional cost to GOL.
+Should the medical team have questions regarding the information on the MEDIF or should they require additional exams, these may be requested at no onus to GOL.

 If your health does not allow you to travel in a sitting position or with your seat in the upright position, GOL will provide you with an on-board stretcher.
 To request a stretcher, you must submit the MEDIF form for evaluation by our medical team at least 72 hours before the flight, as per Resolution 280.